 To raise funds Pencil Story will be introducing a product that helps one learn life skills through the power of storytelling.
 By 2030, their vision is to make lakhs of underprivileged children ready to power through their futures with all the skills.
 Pencil Story is clearly NOT for a profit education startup.

-Alongside this beautiful vision on board, Chaitra has also been volunteering for an NGO for 5 years now and was awarded the best volunteer.
+Alongside this beautiful vision on board, Chaitra has also been volunteering for an NGO for 5 years now and also received the award for the best volunteer.
 She has made an impact in the lives of over 300+ students in these 5 years.
 At the age of 19, Chaitra’s article was published in “The Optimised Citizen”- India’s first positive newspaper.

 Currently, Chaitra is a part of a fellowship program at Teach for India, which is one of the leading opportunities for India’s most promising and brightest youth to be full-time educators for children from low-income communities studying in some of most under-resourced schools across the country.